Language: EN

 An expression is a combination of values, variables, constants, operators, and functions that are evaluated to obtain a result.

-In other words, expressions are the way blocks of code are constructed to perform calculations or manipulate data.
+In other words, expressions are the way code blocks are constructed to perform calculations or manipulate data.
 They can be as simple as a numeric constant or as complex as an expression involving multiple operations and variables.

-Expressions can be arithmetic, relational, logical, or other types, depending on the purpose to be achieved.
-Let’s see some examples of expressions,
+Expressions can be arithmetic, relational, logical, or of other types, depending on the purpose you want to achieve.
+Let’s look at some examples of expressions,

 For example, this is how operators would be used in C#